TrakHound/MTConnect.NET/applications/Agents/MTConnect-Agent-Http/README.md

 *Note: Installer (Innosetup) source code is available and will be added to repo this in a future version*

 ### Step #1
-Read through the license agreement (Apache 2.0 License) and click **"I accept the agreement"** if you agree with the terms.
+Read through the license agreement (MIT License) and click **"I accept the agreement"** if you agree with the terms.
 Then click **"Next"** to proceed to the next page.
-*For more information about the Apache 2.0 license click [Here](https://www.apache.org/licenses/LICENSE-2.0.html)*
+*For more information about the MIT license click [Here](https://choosealicense.com/licenses/mit/)*

 ![screenshot](https://raw.githubusercontent.com/TrakHound/MTConnect.NET/master/img/MTConnect-Agent-HTTP/Installation/installer-license.png)